Code THANKS24 for 18% off all orders

 If you have a Donkey’s tail in your succulents’ collection, you will agree that it is a tricky plant to grow, especially indoors.
 While it belongs to a sturdy sedum family, this succulent is fragile and quick to drop its leaves.

-Also known as Burro’s tail, this succulent can be happy growing in the morning sunlight and sandy soil.
+Also known as Burro’s tail, this succulent can be happy growing in the adequate light, sandy soil and moderate water.
 However, it is crucial for you to know the appropriate growing conditions for donkey’s tail, so that you can provide it with the best care.
 Here are the ideal conditions for growing your burro’s tail.

 Light Requirements